-This work package will explore the UHI mitigation produced from different scales of investment in urban greening, and quantify in dollar terms the value of this benefit, for example by reduced mortality/morbidity, reduced energy demand and increased productivity.
+This work package has been exploring the UHI mitigation produced from different scales of investment in urban greening, and will quantify the value of this benefit in dollar terms, for example by reduced mortality/morbidity, reduced energy demand and increased productivity.
 Increasing levels of investment in green public open space, and associated investments in passive and active irrigation of those spaces, produce increasing benefits in UHI mitigation.

 In Tranche 1 CRCWSC research was able to show the clear physical urban cooling benefits of different levels and types of urban greening, but there is currently no credible estimate of the economic value of the cooling produced under different scenarios of WSUD adoption.
 Therefore there is currently no way to use UHI mitigation in any policy position or business case for greening cities and integrated water management policy changes.

-- Current regulatory settings for WSUD/WWCM;
+- Current regulatory settings for WSUD/WWCM (base line);

 - Proposed changes for WSUD/WWCM; and

 - A targeted UHI mitigation scenario to achieve a desired cooling (e.g. 2 degrees on extreme heat days).